Crossmint/crossmint-sdk/apps/wallets/smart-wallet/next/README.md

 ### Installation

-1. Obtain a free API Key from the Crossmint console.
-Refer to the [Quickstart documentation](https://docs.crossmint.com/wallets/smart-wallets/quickstart#2-get-an-api-key) for detailed instructions.
+1. Obtain a free API Key from the Crossmint Console.
+Refer to [Get an API Key](https://docs.crossmint.com/wallets/smart-wallets/quickstart#2-get-an-api-key) from the Quickstart guide for detailed instructions.

 2. Clone the repo
     ```sh
     git clone https://github.com/Crossmint/crossmint-sdk.git